5 Ways to Improve Happiness

 - Make decisions — don’t get caught in a bind.

-Staying mindful and applying these 5 practices gets the Happiness Feedback Loop operating in an upwards spiral and is likely to result in
+Staying mindful and applying these 5 practices gets the Happiness Feedback Loop operating in an upward spiral and is likely to result in 10 benefits for you.

 - Better sleep